rio-rishabh/TabSense-AI-Powered-Semantic-Tab-Search/README.md

 ### Phase 1: Java backend core (Playwright + RAG + vector DB)

-- **Goal:** Spring Boot app that accepts tab URLs, scrapes with Playwright, chunks text, embeds and stores in a vector DB, and answers search queries via RAG (Gemini Flash).
+- **Goal:** Spring Boot app that accepts tab URLs, scrapes with Playwright, chunks text, embeds and stores in a vector DB, and answers search queries via RAG (OpenRouter generation + Gemini embeddings).
 - **Steps:** Gradle + DTOs → PlaywrightScraperService → ChunkingService → vector store (ChromaDB or in-memory) → RagService → GraphQL (syncTabs, search).
 - **Done when:** You can sync tab URLs and run a search query and get an answer with citations (tabId, url, snippet).